 We test the drinking water quality for many constituents as required by state and federal regulations.
-This report shows the results of our monitoring for the period of January 1 - December 31, 2018, and prior years.
+This report prepared in June 2020 shows the results of our monitoring for the period of January 1 - December 31, 2019, and prior years.